rks101/eglinux/README.md

 ----

 ## crt and key file
-For SSL/TLS certificate setup on a HTTP server, it requires a certificate and a private file.
+For SSL/TLS certificate setup on an HTTP server, it requires a certificate and a private key.
 [Public key certificate and private key file](https://www.baeldung.com/linux/crt-key-files)

 ----
 ## The One with mysql admin password

-Sometime(s), you may forget mysql admin password and you want to reset the password.
+Sometimes, you may forget your MySQL admin password and you want to reset it.

-Login into mysql using sudo and issue the below command:
+Log in to mysql using sudo and issue the following command:
 ```
 alter user 'root'@'localhost' identified with mysql_native_password by 'nopassisgoodpass';
 ```